centre-for-virus-research/CVR-Course-2026/docs/Nanopore.md

 Human cytomegalovirus (HCMV), family *Herpesviridae*, is a large double-stranded DNA herpesvirus that infects humans.
 Its genome is approximately 235,000 bp in length and encodes over 150 proteins, making it one of the largest and most genetically complex human viruses.

 Try and adapt the previous commands to the HCMV sample - you should see a very different read length profile.
+Medaka and Flye may take a while to run on this sample given the size of the genome.
+Furthermore, herpesviruses are notoriously difficult to assemble automatically due to the complexity and repeat regions.

 # Extra data

-If you have time - and there is no expectation to do this - there is also a FMDV, SARS2 and Measles data set - for both use the "r941_min_hac_g507" in medaka
+If you have time - and there is no expectation to do this - there is also a FMDV, SARS2 and Measles data set - for all three datasets, use the "r941_min_hac_g507" Medaka model.